dinvlad/sfgwas/README-PETS.md

 Python APIs for [training](https://www.drivendata.org/competitions/141/uk-federated-learning-2-pandemic-forecasting-federated/page/644/#training) and [testing](https://www.drivendata.org/competitions/141/uk-federated-learning-2-pandemic-forecasting-federated/page/644/#test)
-only pass _paths_ to the input and output CSV files and data directories, so we don't need to install any Python dependencies for it.
+only pass _paths_ to the input and output CSV files and the model directory, so we don't need to install any Python dependencies for it.

 See an example solution in